Soaa-/django-nested-inlines/README.md

 Patches have been submitted, and repositories forked, but no one likes to use either one.
 Now, nested inlines are available in an easy-to-install package.

+### Issues

+The Javascript portion of this app is currently buggy.
+The Python portion should be solid.
+Please test and file issues and pull requests to improve it!

 ## Installation

 `pip install -e git+git://github.com/Soaa-/django-nested-inlines.git#egg=django-nested-inlines`